 While some of the above activities can be done year-round like brewery tastings, scenic drives, and dude ranch stays, there are others that can only be done in the winter months.
 Here are some of our favorite things to do in the winter in Montana.

 Hit the Slopes at Montana’s Best Ski Resorts

 Montana has some of the best skiing in the world.
 From world-class resorts like Whitefish and Big Sky to local resort faves like Red Lodge and Bridger Bowl plus several other smaller ski areas that locals love, there is likely a place to ski and snowboard in Montana that is just the right fit for you.

 Go Cross-Country Skiing

 If downhill skiing isn’t your thing, you might want to try cross-country skiing.
-There are several rec areas in Montana that are just for cross-country skiers and are groomed daily.
+There are several recreation areas in Montana that are just for cross-country skiers and are groomed daily.

-With so many open plains and valleys, Montana is an excellent location to go snowmobiling.
+With so many open plains and valleys, Montana is an excellent winter vacation if you’re interested in snowmobiling.
 You can even take a guided snowmobiling tour through Yellowstone National Park to get a view of the park in the winter without all the summer crowds.